MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-onelogin.md

 ---
-title: How Cloud App Security helps protect your OneLogin
+title: How Defender for Cloud Apps helps protect your OneLogin
-description: This article provides information about the benefits of connecting your OneLogin app to Cloud App Security using the API connector for visibility and control over use. ms.date: 06/09/2021 ms.topic: article
+description: This article provides information about the benefits of connecting your OneLogin app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 06/09/2021 ms.topic: article
 ---
-# How Cloud App Security helps protect your OneLogin
+# How Defender for Cloud Apps helps protect your OneLogin

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 As an identity and access management solution, OneLogin holds the keys to your organizations most business critical services.
 OneLogin manages the authentication and authorization processes for your users.
 Any abuse of OneLogin by a malicious actor or any human error may expose your most critical assets and services to potential attacks.

-Connecting OneLogin to Cloud App Security gives you improved insights into your OneLogin admin activities and managed users sign-ins and provides threat detection for anomalous behavior.
+Connecting OneLogin to Defender for Cloud Apps gives you improved insights into your OneLogin admin activities and managed users sign-ins and provides threat detection for anomalous behavior.

 ## Main threats